MoviePass will limit customers to three movies per month

 The company also announced Monday that it will keep the monthly subscription price at $9.99.
 It is backing away from a plan, announced just last week, to raise the price to $14.99.

+The company will suspend surge pricing, which sometimes added as much as $8 to the cost of an individual ticket.
+And it will no longer enforce ticket verification, which required users to take a picture of their ticket stub and submit it to the company as a way to stop abuse of the service.

+The new plan will also include “many major studio first-run films,” according to the company.
+That reverses a change announced last week that would have cut access to blockbusters within the first two weeks of release.

-MoviePass CEO Mitch Lowe described the change in an interview earlier Monday with The Wall Street Journal.
+MoviePass CEO Mitch Lowe described the changes in an interview earlier Monday with The Wall Street Journal.

-The stock of MoviePass’s parent company, Helios and Matheson, closed last Friday at just 7 cents.
+“I should have accelerated the process of reducing the burn faster in hindsight,” he told the newspaper.
+“Now I realize no matter how patient investors say they will be, they never are.”

+Helios and Matheson stock has plunged as investors have grown increasingly doubtful about the viability of MoviePass.